aucloud/aucloud.github.io/docs/Platform_Services/M365_Backup/guide_to_veeam_restore_portal.md

 There are additional features and functionality that can be performed on a secure call with an AUCloud Compute & Storage Engineer.
 Please contact [Support](../../Platform_Overview/support/index.md) if you wish to perform any of the following:

-- Access backup data from further back in time than the most recent backup
 - Restore data to a different location/mailbox/tenant
 - Export data as a *pst/msg/zip* file
 - Explore and restore Group Mailboxes
-- Explore and Restore Microsoft Teams data

 For further questions about the capabilities of the restore portal, please contact [Support.](../../Platform_Overview/support/index.md)